gprMax/gprMax/docs/source/opencl.rst

 .. note::

     For every run on OpenCl Solver, user are prompt for the choice of Platform and Device.
 In case gpu is toggled, only GPU device are shown.

+OpenCl Implementation is part of GSoC Project.
+The detailed explanation of implementation details is documentated `here <https://spacevstab.github.io>`_.